Yardenregev/pirates_speed_game/README.md

 The winning captain is the first captain to have no pirates on the ship.

+## Known Bugs 🐛
+If multiple messages are being sent instead of one by accident, the synchronization might mess up.

 ## Depenedencies 📦
 This game is compiled with g++